magsenche/hanazono/docs/brain/neurotransmitters.md

 Glutamate release is highest during arousal and attention, and drops during sleep.

+??? question "What is the main role of glutamate in the body?"
+    - regulates muscle contraction
+    - controls heart rate and blood pressure
+    - stimulates digestion and appetite
+    - facilitates learning and memory, enhances synaptic plasticity
+    - promotes sensory perception
+    - helps with decision making and problem solving

 ## GABA
 GABA is a neurotransmitter that helps regulate the brain's activity by inhibiting the activity of other neurons.